deviceWISE/device-cloud-osal/README.md

 and current calls will have tests built for them to improve reliability.

 ## Targets
-The current targets of the library are: linux, windows 8/10, and eventually VxWorks and Android.
+The current targets of the library are: linux, windows 8/10, VxWorks 7 and Android.